ButterCMS/vue-workshop-7-27-22/README.md

 # Vue.js + ButterCMS Starter Project

-***Note: This is an expanded version of our Vue.js starter project that adds content created during a workshop during the VueJS Forge event on July 27th, 2022.***
+***Note: This is an expanded version of our Vue.js starter project that adds content created during a workshop during the VueJS Forge event on July 27th, 2022 and will not be maintained.
+To see the most up-to-date version of the Vue.Js starter, visit the main source repo at [https://buttercms.com/starters/vuejs-starter-project/](https://buttercms.com/starters/vuejs-starter-project/)***

 Video of the workshop:
 - https://cdn.buttercms.com/W6FyqiWSsdlciwXsOcAB